 6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

-Updated by Brian Davis on Jul 11, 2025 • Category: Unlock iOS
+Updated by Brian Davis on Mar 18, 2026 • Category: Unlock iPhone

 5 mins read

 I have an iPhone and I have set up a 4-digit passcode.
-However, my iPhone keeps asking for a 6-digit passcode after updating to iOS 26 Beta.
+However, my iPhone keeps asking for a 6-digit passcode after a restart.
 I don't know why this happened.
-How can I get rid of this annoying 'iPhone asking for 6-digit passcode I never set' problem?"
-Can anyone help me?
+How can I get rid of this annoying problem?" - Aizaz Arshad from Facebook Group

 Have you ever picked up your iPhone only to be met with a message asking for a 6-digit passcode instead of 4, even though you never set one?
 You're not alone.
 This issue has been reported widely, especially after iOS updates, resets, or when restoring devices.
 Don't worry.
 In this post, you will learn 6 best solutions to fix it efficiently.